TheDaniel418/IsopGem/docs/geometry_tasks/02_basic_tools.md

 3. Implement side count selection
 4. Add orientation options (vertex at top, side at top)
 5. Implement preview during creation
+6. Assign new objects to the active layer upon creation.

 **Acceptance Criteria:**
 - Regular polygons can be created with specified number of sides
 - User can select number of sides (3-20)
 - Orientation can be controlled
 - Preview shows during creation process
+- Regular polygons are assigned to the active layer

 **Dependencies:** 2.4